yzgyyang/unofficial-freebsd-foundation-intern-guide/part9/remote.md

 ## SSH with tmux(1)

-Consider using [tmux(1)](https://www.freebsd.org/cgi/man.cgi?query=tmux), so that you can resume the previous working environment in a sec.
-In brief, after you've established SSH connection:
+Consider using [tmux(1)](https://www.freebsd.org/cgi/man.cgi?query=tmux), so that you can resume the previous working environment instantly.
+First, before SSH'ing to your machine, you must have tmux already running.
+After you've established SSH connection run the following:
 ```
 tmux attach
 ```